What is RTA (Registrar and Transfer Agents) in Mutual Fund?

-RTA stands for Registrar and Transfer agents, these are firms registered with the Securities and Exchange Board of India (SEBI).
+The full form of RTA is Registrar and Transfer Agents.
+These are firms registered with the Securities and Exchange Board of India (SEBI).
 RTAs facilitate record maintenance in mutual fund companies.
 They act as a single-window reference for the investors.
 As a result, they can collect all mutual fund investment-related information from RTAs.

 A registrar and transfer agent (RTA) acts as a mediator or agent between investors and mutual fund houses.
 These financial institutions hire RTAs for managing and maintaining proper records of investors’ data.
 R&T Agents maintain proper records of essential investor data such as account balances and transactions.